jschuh/klipper-macros/README.md

 #### `SET_SURFACE_ACTIVE`

-Sets the provided surface active and adjust the current Z offset to match the offset for the surface.
+Sets the provided surface active (from one listed in listed in `variable_bed_surfaces`) and adjusts the current Z offset to match the offset for the surface.
 If no `SURFACE` argument is provided the available surfaces are listed, with active surface preceded by a `*`.

 * `SURFACE` - Bed surface with an associated offset.

-* Sets the supplied surface active (from one listed in listed in `variable_bed_surfaces`).
-Any changes to the Z offset will be applied to and saved for the active surface.

 #### `SET_SURFACE_OFFSET`